PierreMegret/My-Fellowship.AI-Challenge/README.md

 Air time, and Distance.

 ### The Code
-The code is organized as follow: an exploration of the data, a k-fold cross-validation error to determine the best hyper-parameters of my model, and the predictions.
+The code is organized as follow: an exploration of the data, a grid search cross-validation error to determine the best hyper-parameters of my model, and the predictions.
 All in Jupyter Python Notebook.

 #### Part 1.
 Exploration of the data